History of

 Heritage Foundation of the Koninklijke IGC

 In addition to the society club, there is also the Heritage Foundation of the Koninklijke IGC.
-The aim of this foundation is; promoting the preservation of the monumental ambience of the decor of the building Industria, for the benefit of all those interested in architecture and interior design from the construction period of Industria.
+The aim of this foundation is: promoting the preservation of the monumental ambience of the decor of the building Industria, for the benefit of all those interested in architecture and interior design from the construction period of Industria.
 Here you will find all information about the Foundation and its entire objective.